mattermost/mattermost/README.md

 6. When docker is done fetching the image, open http://dockerhost:8065/ in your browser

 ### Ubuntu ###
-1. Follow the instructions at https://docs.docker.com/installation/ubuntulinux/ or use the summery below.
+1. Follow the instructions at https://docs.docker.com/installation/ubuntulinux/ or use the summary below.

 	``` bash
 	sudo apt-get update